 The numbers are in steps of 51 (33 in hexadecimal) and range from 0 to 255 (0 to FF in hexadecimal).
 Thus, a colour component may have a value of 0, 51, 102, 153, 204, or 255 (0, 33, 66, 99, CC or FF in hexadecimal).

-The background colour of this page is the same as the pale blue square which is on the very bottom row, second from the right, and has a colour of #CCFFFF where the CC represents the red component, the following FF represents the green component and the final FF represents the blue component.
+The background colour of this page was originally the same as the pale blue square which is on the very bottom row, second from the right, and has a colour of #CCFFFF where the CC represents the red component, the following FF represents the green component and the final FF represents the blue component.